ECN431/2018/README.md

 1. Click the button "Create pull request"
     - Fill in at least a title for the pull request, for example "Update lab material" (might be filled in already if there is only one commit to merge from the course repository), and possibly a comment
     - Click "Create pull request" again
-1. If you see the message "This branch has no conflicts with the base branch", you can click the button "Merge pull request" and you're done
+1. If you see the message "This branch has no conflicts with the base branch", you can click the button "Merge pull request" and you've successfully updated your repository *on GitHub*, that is, your online repository residing on GitHub's servers
+1. To update the files on your computer so you can work with them, follow these steps
+    - Open RStudio
+    - Open the project you created when you set up RStudio to work with Git (if this is not your current default workspace)
+    - Open the "Git" tab (in the upper right pane, or select "Show Git" under the "View" menu)
+    - Click "Pull" to update the repository on your computer

+*Pull* can roughly be translated with "download", and this will make your local files fetch changes that was made to your remote repository.
+For the most part of this course, you will just use this to get updates of the lab exercises in the repository.
+In practical settings where you work in a team (for instance if you choose to use Git to handle the work on your termpaper), this is useful to get all updates other members of your team have made on your project.
+This will allow you to have a working history of your project, together with messages documenting the changes that was done at each step.
+Beware that if several people have worked on the same files at the same time, there will be conflicts.
+In RStudio, you will get a comparison of the differences in the files which will need to be handled, though it can be a bit difficult to understand exactly how to use it when you see it for the first time (I suggest googling this to learn about it if this happens to you).

 *In case of conflict*: If you get a message along the lines "Conflicts found/need to be resolved", it means that the same files have been changed *both* in your fork and in the course repository.
 It is necessary to resolve the conflicts.
 The easiest will probably be to cancel/close the pull request, delete the conflicting files from your computer (it's highly unlikely that it's any of your own work), use RStudio to stage, commit and push the deletions (see the next section), and go back to GitHub and start from step 1 above.